Lisa Navarro-Gonzales is Vice President of Santana Group and Forma, the first Hispanic woman-owned direct Tier I supplier to Toyota.

 At IHC, Navarro-Gonzales was tasked with developing a strategic back office that supported company growth and profitability.
 Energetic and creative, Navarro-Gonzales established and implemented cutting edge tools to ensure optimum delivery of Human Resource services, building IHC’s reputation as a source for reliable, qualified personnel.

 Navarro-Gonzales underwent extensive technical training with Toyota to create Forma’s production environment, learning every aspect of manufacturing in mere months while simultaneously developing the company’s accounting, finance, and human resources departments.
-In August 2015, Forma Automotive launched full production.
+In August 2015, Forma launched full production.

-Navarro-Gonzales continues to lead Forma Automotive as the Vice President where she oversees production, accounting, material management, and quality assurance.
+Navarro-Gonzales continues to lead Forma as the Vice President where she oversees production, accounting, material management, and quality assurance.

 Navarro-Gonzales studied education and accounting at San Antonio College and the University of Texas at El Paso.
 She was selected for and completed the competitive Minority Business Executive program at the Tuck School of Business at Dartmouth.
 Navarro-Gonzales is also an active participant in her San Antonio community where she serves on several nonprofit boards.